A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

 \subsubsection{Executions and traces}

-A \emph{configuration} of a neural network $\mathcal N$ is a firing pattern for $N$, the set of all the neurons in the network.
-We consider several related definitions: \begin{itemize} \item An \emph{input configuration} is a firing pattern for the input neurons, $N_{in}$.
-An \emph{output configuration} is a firing pattern for the output neurons, $N_{out}$.
-An \emph{internal configuration} is a firing pattern for the internal neurons, $N_{int}$. \item A \emph{non-input configuration} is a firing pattern for the internal and output neurons, $N_{lc}$. \item An \emph{external configuration} is a firing pattern for the input and output neurons, $N_{ext}$. \end{itemize}
+We begin by defining a ``configuration'' of a network, which describes the current states of all neurons.
+Namely, a \emph{configuration} of a neural network $\mathcal N$ is a firing pattern for $N$, the set of all the neurons in the network.
+We consider several related definitions: \begin{itemize} \item An \emph{input configuration} is a firing pattern for the input neurons, $N_{in}$. \item An \emph{output configuration} is a firing pattern for the output neurons, $N_{out}$. \item An \emph{internal configuration} is a firing pattern for the internal neurons, $N_{int}$. \item An \emph{external configuration} is a firing pattern for the input and output neurons, $N_{ext}$. \item A \emph{non-input configuration} is a firing pattern for the internal and output neurons, $N_{lc}$. \end{itemize}